OS-EDA/Course/Chapter_01_Introduction/c01_training_common.md

 ### Tips and tricks

-- TAB for autocompletion
+- shell: TAB for autocompletion
-- 2xTAB for all choices of autocompletion
+- shell: 2xTAB for all choices of autocompletion
-- Open a new terminal with the mouse:
+- Open a new shell terminal with the mouse:
     * Right click on an empty space in the directory window
     * Choose "open in Terminal"